mklueh/AndroidAchievementUnlocker/README.md

 # acu

-ACU - Android Content Unlocker
+Android Achievement Unlocker

 This small library allows you to solve complex unlocking tasks.

 Example:

+Let´s say

 - You have two locked Resources (Images, Features, etc...)
 A, B and C